lukauskas/dgw/docs/index.rst

 Exploring the results using `dgw-explorer`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We are finally reaching the culmination of this quickstart guide.
+We are finally reaching the culmination of this quick start guide.
+We will run dgw-explorer on the results of dgw-worker run.